Susan Pevensie: Fictional character biography

-The Last Battle
+In Prince Caspian, Susan and the other Pevensies are magically transferred to Narnia from a railway station in England.
+She is described as being gentle and tender-hearted and she immerses herself in their adventures as deeply as in the first book.

+In The Voyage of the Dawn Treader, Susan accompanies her parents on a trip to America, while Peter is being tutored by Professor Digory Kirke.

+In The Horse and His Boy, set during the Pevensie siblings' reign in Narnia, Susan plays a minor part.
+She is asked to make a diplomatic marriage to the Calormene Prince Rabadash.
+She finds him gallant at tournaments in Narnia, but tyrannical and repellant on his home ground.

 In The Last Battle, Susan is conspicuous by her absence.
 Peter says that she is "no longer a friend of Narnia", and (in Jill Pole's words) "she's interested in nothing now-a-days except nylons and lipstick and invitations."
-Similarly, Eustace Scrubb quotes her as saying, "What wonderful memories you have!
-Fancy you still thinking about all those funny games we used to play when we were children," and Polly Plummer adds, "She wasted all her school time wanting to be the age she is now, and she'll waste all the rest of her life trying to stay that age.
-Her whole idea is to race on to the silliest time of one's life as quick as she can and then stop there as long as she can."
 Thus, Susan does not enter the real Narnia with the others at the end of the series.
-It is left ambiguous whether Susan's absence is permanent, especially since Lewis stated elsewhere that:
+It is left ambiguous whether Susan's absence is permanent.

+Character development

+In his Companion to Narnia, Paul F. Ford writes at the end of the entry for Susan Pevensie that "Susan's is one of the most important Unfinished Tales of The Chronicles of Narnia."